nrudeys/Sudoku-Solver/README.md

 ### Usage
 The game has two start modes START and ENTER.
-Additional information such as rules, controls, and notes can be found in INFO.
+Additional information such as rules, controls (e.g., keys), and notes can be found in INFO.

 <p align="center">
     <img src="https://github.com/nrudeys/Sudoku-Solver/blob/fec704913523408788eb4a3e284b04c530d60f79/start_game.png" width="350" height="350">